 6. Take Advantage of Customer Loyalty

-If you want to consider the lifetime value of a customer, the first step is to gain customer loyalty.
+As a clinic owner, you want to consider the lifetime value of a customer, the first step is to gain customer loyalty.
 When you have dedicated patients that return to your clinic time and time again, they are more willing to spread positive stories about your clinic as well as give you free promotion through their social media.

 You can take advantage of this by asking for a review on your social networks such as Facebook or Instagram.
 Encourage your followers to share content about their positive experience on their own social platforms.
 Share video interviews of satisfied patients in order to promote their story.
 You can even take advantage of holding contests or giveaways that would encourage people to digitally share words about your business.